Rokasl/CS408_project/report/source/11_chapter_4.md

 **Data Structure of compiled expression**

-Each generated data structure by the compiler is an array and its entries are functions which take in a stack.
+Each generated data structure by the compiler is an array called *resumptions*.
+Its entries are functions which take in a stack.
 This way it is possible to nest them while keeping track of the stack.

-Below is an example of a compiled expression ready to be used by the abstract machine.
-This particular program is simple, it adds two numbers "2 + 3", so the expected output is "5".
-Comments are added to explain meaning of different variables.
+Below is an example of array of resumptions ready to be used by the abstract machine.
+The semantics of this particular structure are simple, to add two numbers "2 + 3", so the expected output is "5".
+Comments in the snippet below explain meaning of different variables in the structure.
 For more complicated examples see *main/example_programs*.

 ```javascript
 var ProgramFoo = [];